Rethinking Church Part 5: Church Business

 So then, whose Kingdom are we really advancing, building, and taking ground for?
 Could it be that we’re really just building our own little kingdoms and empires around pastors, churches, ministries, and denominations?

-It seems much of the Church has bought into a way of operating that is based on scarcity and competition–a zero-sum game, winner takes all economy where everyone must fight for a slice of the pie in order to survive.
-It’s a system that favors the already strong and does not reflect the Kingdom of God, nor God’s design for the Church as one Body.
+It seems much of the Church has bought into a way of operating that is based on scarcity and competition — a zero-sum game, winner takes all economy where everyone must fight for a slice of the pie in order to survive.
+It’s a system that favors the powerful and does not reflect the Kingdom of God, nor God’s design for the Church as one Body.

 Our business model = our discipleship model